Carmién Tea – Rooibos & blends from Citrusdal (Cederberg)

 Carmién online:

-Carmién in 9 images
+Carmién in 8 pictures

-This is where rooibos becomes Carmién
+This is where Rooibos becomes Carmién

 Coarse and fine: why particle size matters